wombleton/gitlaw-nz/acts/R/Resource Management Act 1991.md

     Schedule 1 clause 25: replaced, on 7 July 1993, by [section 220][2030] of the Resource Management Amendment Act 1993 (1993 No 65).

-    Schedule 1 clause 25(1A): inserted for certain purposes, on 4 September 2013, by [section 86][2032] of the Resource Management Amendment Act 2013 (2013 No 63).
+    Schedule 1 clause 25(1A): inserted, on 4 September 2013, but only for the purposes of the preparation of the first Auckland combined plan under Part 4 of the Local Government (Auckland Transitional Provisions) Act 2010, by [section 86][2032] of the Resource Management Amendment Act 2013 (2013 No 63).

     Schedule 1 clause 25(2): replaced, on 17 December 1997, by [section 72][2033] of the Resource Management Amendment Act 1997 (1997 No 104).